jj5/kickass-crypto/README.md

 The demo facility just shows how to round-trip encrypted data between the client and server.

+The demo code is available in this library in the src/demo/ directory if you'd like to host it yourself.

 ## Using this library

 As mentioned above you can check out the code from git with a command like this: